mcsgeek/add_subvolumes/README.md

 ## Configuration

-The migration engine is intentionally separated from configuration.
+The migration policy is intentionally separated from the migration engine.

 ### ROOTVOLUMES.conf

-Defines root filesystem subvolumes.
+Defines configured root filesystem subvolumes.

-Two arrays are provided:

 - `CORE_ROOTVOLUMES`
 - `OPTIONAL_ROOTVOLUMES`

 ### HOMEVOLUMES.conf

-Defines home directory subvolumes.
+Defines configured user home subvolumes.

-Two arrays are provided:

 - `CORE_HOMEVOLUMES`
 - `OPTIONAL_HOMEVOLUMES`

 The supplied configuration enables only broadly useful subvolumes by default.
-Additional examples are included but commented out so each installation can be customized without modifying the migration engine.
+Optional examples may be uncommented or additional paths added to customize the layout without modifying the migration engine.

 ---

 ## Usage

-Run the script as your normal user:
+Run the script as your normal user.

 ```bash
 chmod +x add_subvolumes.sh